charlottecrevier/how-to/docs/pystac-client.md

 ## Using pystac-client

 The following code examples uses the pystac-client library.
-To install pystac client see [pystac-client]
+To install pystac-client see [pystac-client]
 ``` sh
 --8<-- "how-to-guides/pystac-client-requirements.txt:3:3"
 ```